pietrzm/bytebits-blog/source/_posts/map-filter-and-reduce-the-functional-way.md

 ![Sir.
 Whinealot](/images/pixelart/sir-whinealot--unequipped.gif "test")

-To determine what can be equipped by our brave knight, we will need tp compare his level with the level of every item in the rucksack.
+To determine what can be equipped by our brave knight, we will need to compare his level with the level of every item in the rucksack.

 ### With the filter